How how long does it take to grow grass from seed? Too long it may seem... After you planted grass seed, you will be anxious to see growth.

 The condition and nutrients in your soil can make a huge difference in how long it takes for grass seeds to grow.
 The temperature of your soil and moisture level make some of the largest differences.

 You are able to test the acid level in your soil.
 Soil with acidity is a good thing for grass seeds.
 It helps them germinate faster.
 Acid makes it easier for the seedlings to come out of the coating.
 On the other hand, too much pH can cause the seeds to be damage and, potentially, never germinate.
 Get a soil pH Tester on Amazon.

 As you can see, answering this question depends on quite a bit of factors.
 The simple answer is to state it can take anywhere from 5 to 30 days.
 This answer is quite vague and frustrating.

 There are some things to remember.
 If you plant in the summer and it is very hot, expect the grass seed to take up to 30 days to grow and remember to water well.

 Watch the weather and look at the condition of your soil.
-Combining these two factors can give you an insight into whether the seeds will need just a week or maybe a month to grow.
+Combining these two factors can give you an insight into whether the grass seeds will need just a week or maybe a month to grow.